lildude/phpSmug/docs/other.md

 - `example-oauth.php` illustrates an OAuth login.
 - `example-external-links.php` illustrates displaying private images.

-And that’s all folks.
+And that's all folks.

-Keep up to date on developments and enhancements to phpSmug at http://phpsmug.com/.
+Keep up to date on developments and enhancements to phpSmug at <http://phpsmug.com/>.